Kulsoom-ri/US_senate_simulation/README.md

 - Kosinski, Michal.
 2024.
 “Evaluating Large Language Models in Theory of Mind Tasks.”
 Proceedings of the National Academy of Sciences 121 (45). https://doi.org/10.1073/pnas.2405460121.
 - West, Peter, Ximing Lu, Nouha Dziri, Faeze Brahman, Linjie Li, Jena D Hwang, Liwei Jiang, et al. 2023.
 “The Generative AI Paradox: ‘What It Can Create, It May Not Understand.’”
 ArXiv.org.
 2023. https://arxiv.org/abs/2311.00059.
 - Shumailov, Ilia, Zakhar Shumaylov, Yiren Zhao, Nicolas Papernot, Ross Anderson, and Yarin Gal.
 2024.
 “AI Models Collapse When Trained on Recursively Generated Data.”
 Nature 631 (8022): 755–59. https://doi.org/10.1038/s41586-024-07566-y.
+- Banerjee, Sourav, Ayushi Agarwal, and Saloni Singla.
+2024.
+“LLMs Will Always Hallucinate, and We Need to Live with This.”
+ArXiv.org.
+2024. https://arxiv.org/abs/2409.05746.
 ‌

 ‌